AmieLouise/testRepo/README.md

 - `app` - a web application written using [React](https://reactjs.org/docs/getting-started.html)

 2. You can find these services within the `packages` folder.
-3. The architecture of these services is as follows.
+3. The architecture of these services is as follows:

 ```
 +---------------+        +---------------+        +---------------+